ibois-epfl/script-sync/README.md

 # script-sync

 Rhino/VSCode plug-in to run C# and Python (IronPython or CPython) scripts directly from VSCode.
+This project is part of the research activities of the [IBOIS lab](https://www.epfl.ch/labs/ibois/) at EPFL.
+It was developed and currently maintained by [Andrea Settimi](https://github.com/9and3).

 ![record_vid_gif20fps](https://github.com/ibois-epfl/script-sync/assets/50238678/7ccb2aa5-e646-45cd-9657-95776d24a48a)